-Demonstrate basic competency in the use of computer technology by passing one of the following:
+Students meet this requirement by passing one of the following:

-- 1. The Computer Competency exam
+- -The Computer Competency exam

-- 2. COMP 110 with a grade of C- or better
+- -COMP 110 with a grade of C- or better

-- 3. Another computer course with a grade of C- or better.
+- -Another computer course with a grade of C- or better.
 This course must be approved by the chair of the Department which houses the student's major.